99 Notable alumni of

 -

 Sharon Kao is a Taiwanese actress.
 She is mixed with Bunun descent (Austronesian) and Chinese.
 In 2006, she starred in a TV series Curly Hair produced by Public Television Service Taiwan.
 She starred in Leaving Gracefully in 2011.
 In 2014, she made a cameo appearance in Lucy as a TV News Reporter which directed by Luc Besson.
 In 2016, she starred in Lokah Laqi and won Best New Talent at the 18th Taipei Film Awards.
 She got married in 2017 in California.
-Her aunt is a famous Taiwanese Singer Sammi Kao.
+Her aunt is Taiwanese singer Sammi Kao.

 -